shTNT/Easy-AIO-Installer-DLSS5-NR/README.md

 This installer is free to distribute, modify, and share without restriction.
 Use it at your own risk.
 The author is not responsible for any damage, multiplayer bans, or unexpected behavior.
 If your PC explodes, that's on you.
 Enjoy the pack responsibly.
+If your PC explodes, that's on you.
+Enjoy the pack responsibly.